»

 Índice:

-Code Review is crucial for maintaining code quality, but let’s be real: it often turns into a bottleneck in the dev workflow.
-The pressure to ship fast, combined with the increasing complexity of projects, makes the process slow and sometimes even frustrating.
+Doing code reviews is essential to ensure code quality, but let’s be honest: it often turns into a bottleneck in the development workflow.
+The pressure for fast deliveries, combined with the increasing complexity of projects, makes the process slow and, in some cases, even frustrating.

 With AI stepping in to generate code, things got faster—but not always better.
 A GitLab survey found that 47% of devs already use AI to write code, but a study from Stanford University pointed out that these AI assistants can produce less secure code.
 In other words, thorough reviews are still essential to avoid issues.